Artaud/fitbit-logger/README.md

 #### `fitlogger.init(options)`
 Initializes fitbit-logger.
 Needs to be called first if you want to use the logger.
 ##### `options` **object**
-Options for how this message should be handled.
-Currently, only `timeout` is supported.
+Options for logger's behavior on the device.
 ##### `options.doConsoleLog` **boolean**
 False by default.
 If true, each log sent via fitlogger.send() will also be logged using console.log() on the device.